opea-project/GenAIExamples/CodeGen/docker-composer/gaudi/README.md

 # Build MegaService of CodeGen on Gaudi

-This document outlines the deployment process for a CodeGen application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Gaudi server.
-The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices such as `llm`.
-We will publish the Docker images to Docker Hub, it will simplify the deployment process for this service.
+This document outlines the deployment process for a CodeGen application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Gaudi2 server.
+The steps include Docker images creation, container deployment via Docker Compose, and service execution to integrate microservices such as `llm`.
+We will publish the Docker images to the Docker Hub soon, further simplifying the deployment process for this service.

 ## 🚀 Build Docker Images

-First of all, you need to build Docker Images locally.
-This step can be ignored after the Docker images published to Docker hub.
+First of all, you need to build the Docker images locally.
+This step can be ignored after the Docker images published to the Docker Hub.

-### 1. Git clone GenAIComps
+### 1. Git Clone GenAIComps

 ```bash
 git clone https://github.com/opea-project/GenAIComps.git
 cd GenAIComps
 ```

-### 2. Build LLM Image
+### 2. Build the LLM Docker Image

 ```bash
 docker build -t opea/llm-tgi:latest --build-arg https_proxy=$https_proxy --build-arg http_proxy=$http_proxy -f comps/llms/text-generation/tgi/Dockerfile .
 ```

-### 3. Build MegaService Docker Image
+### 3. Build the MegaService Docker Image

 To construct the Mega Service, we utilize the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline within the `codegen.py` Python script.
-Build the MegaService Docker image using the command below:
+Build the MegaService Docker image via the command below:

 ```bash
 git clone https://github.com/opea-project/GenAIExamples